 Objects in the distance:

 - Humans can clearly see 100 to 200 feet.

-- Cats can only see 20 feet in front of them
+- Cats can only see twenty feet in front of them

 Cats Are Natural Night Hunters

-Cat vision fields are much broader than humans and they have the ability to see ultraviolet rays, therefore, making cats night vision 2 times clearer than humans.
+Cat vision fields are much broader than humans and they can see ultraviolet rays, therefore, making cats night vision two times clearer than humans.
 The logical reason for this is that there's a structure "tapetum lucidum" behind your feline's eyes that reflects like a mirror and when the light shines in their eyes it mirrors off the back of their eyes and makes more light appear in front of them.
-(Kind of like a flashlight.)
+(Like a flashlight.)

-This makes your cat's eyes (or dogs and foxes eyes are similar too) appear to glow when light bounces off of them making their night vision very clear enabling the cat to see 20 feet away so they can stalk and hunt their prey!
+This makes your cat's eyes (or dogs and fox's eyes are similar too) appear to glow when light bounces off them making their night vision noticeably clear enabling the cat to see twenty feet away so they can stalk and hunt their prey!